You Are More Than Your Studies: What help is available?

-As a Students’ Union, young people’s mental health and well being is so important to us.
+As a Students’ Union, mental health and wellbeing is so important to us.
 SUSU, as well as University of Southampton, have a number of services available to every student.
-We would like to take this World Mental Health Day to remind you of these services, to talk about the work being done and the work left to do.
+We would like to take this You Are More Than Your Studies to remind you of these.

 The Advice Centre